kennyerss/neetCode/README.md

-# neetCode and epi questions
+# neetCode

 This is my repository for doing technical interview questions!

-Most will be Neetcode questions but some are from the EPI book
+Thank you for Neetcode for providing the set of problems in each topic.
+I've provided documentations on each solution in Python.